No key input is accepted on the DCUI and ESXi gets into a hang up condition

 Additional Information

-If the known bug is already addressed, but the DCUI hang symptom is still observed, please collect a VMKernel memory dump and DCUI memory dump by following the steps below:
+If the known bug is already addressed, but the DCUI hang symptom is still observed, collect a VMKernel memory dump and DCUI memory dump by following the steps below:

-1. When the DCUI and the system are running normally, set the following parameter on the ESXi shell, so that DCUI memory dump is included when VMKernel memory dump is generated:
+1. When the DCUI and the system are running normally, connect to the ESXi shell.

-# vsish -e get /userworld/cartel/<PID of dcui>/debug/dumpOnKernelPanic
+vsish -e get /userworld/cartel/<CID>/debug/dumpOnKernelPanic